bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 68°
+- 65°
-- moderate rain
+- mist
-- 88% humidity
+- 82% humidity
-- 7 mph wind
+- 5 mph wind

-6.6 inches of rain in the past 24 hours
+8.7 inches of rain in the past 24 hours

 ## Temperature Comparison